 What does trip cancellation or modification insurance cover?

 Cancellation or modification insurance for your trip is a guarantee that reimburses you for all or part of the costs incurred if you can no longer leave.
-To be “valid,” you must include the reason for your cancellation in the policy.

 What is the flight cancellation guarantee?

 Flight cancellation insurance is systematically offered by the airline.
 The option is often pre-checked if you buy your ticket online.
 This is group insurance, i.e., a global contract that is the same for everyone.
 The “accepted” cancellation cases are more restrictive than those included in full-fledged travel insurance.

 Check the cases of cancellation accepted by the insurance offered to you, as well as the conditions and reimbursement rates.
 Do not forget to look at the exclusions, which are often numerous in this type of group contract.

 Baggage cover is not included in all travel insurance contracts.
 However, this is often an option that can be very useful if you take valuable equipment, jewelry, etc., with you.

 It may be offered to you by your carrier (often an airline) and will only cover you in this case during return transport.
 You can also take it out with an independent insurer by including it in your travel insurance, and it will cover your luggage and personal effects for the duration of your stay abroad.

 The procedure varies depending on the case: